 What is Threads?
-All your questions about Meta’s new Twitter rival, answered.
+All your questions about Meta’s new Twitter rival, answered

 WHATS THE FUTURE FOR THREADS?

 Success for Threads is far from guaranteed.
-Industry watchers note Meta’s track record of starting standalone apps that were later shut down.
-But some analysts see the new app as potentially a significant headache for Musk and Twitter.
+Industry watchers point to Meta’s track record of starting standalone apps that were later shut down — including an Instagram messaging app also called “Threads” that shut down two years after its 2019 launch, Proulx notes.

+Still, Proulx and others say the new app could be a significant headache for Musk and Twitter.

 “The euphoria around a new service and this initial explosion will probably settle down.
 But it is apparent that this alternative is here to stay and will prove to be a worthy rival given all of Twitter’s woes,” technology analyst Paolo Pescatore of PP Foresight said, noting that combining Twitter-style features with Instagram’s look and feel could drive user engagement.